syed-ghufran-hassan/RentChain/README.md

 ## Future Implementation Plan:

-Below is the plan for future implementation of rentchain:
+Below is the plan for future implementation in rentchain:

 #### Property Tokenization – Mint an ERC‑721 (NFT) or ERC‑1155 for each property that represents the title or leasehold rights.